 You can invite any player to your group by right-clicking on their name in chat or looking them up in the "friends" tool.
+You can also target another player and press the default key of "H" to bring up a menu.
 While in a group, you can see each other on the map and in the group widget, and you can share a party chat.
 Experience is not automatically shared and neither is loot.

 You can access your friends list by pressing "ESC" and checking the top left corner.
 It will show you how many friends are online and you can click on the icon to access your friends list, search for players and invite them to your group or add them to your friends list.